Everything you should know about federal Stafford loans

 4. Work the numbers: Figure out how much you’re eligible for in either subsidized or unsubsidized loans.
 If you still need more, consider a private student loan to fill in the financing ‘gap.’

 When you need money for college, take advantage of all the federal Stafford loans you qualify for.
-They’re the lowest-interest borrowing options for school, with flexible repayment options.
+They may be the lowest-interest borrowing options for school, with flexible repayment options.

 footnote Sallie Mae does not provide, and these materials are not meant to convey, financial, tax, or legal advice.
 Consult your own financial advisor, tax advisor, or attorney about your specific circumstances.